nortikin/sverchok/docs/nodes/analyzer/wave_paint.rst

 Parameters
 ----------

-This node has the following paramters:
+This node has the following parameters:

 - **Mode**.
 Painting mode.
 The following modes are available: